We will not share information about you with third parties without your consent unless the law allows or requires us to.

 Data Protection Registration: Z1395434

-First Merchant Finance Plc is registered with the Financial Conduct Authority as an Annex 1 Financial Institution providing non-regulated business loans.
-First Merchant exclusively lends to established UK registered Limited Companies and only grants loans for commercial purposes.
+First Merchant Finance Plc is registered with the Financial Conduct Authority as an Annex 1 Financial Institution for Money Laundering Supervision only.
+First Merchant provides only non-regulated business loans and lends exclusively to established UK registered Limited Companies and only grants loans for commercial purposes.